 |SS 115-1-1||Onyx Jump (Wiggins) -2||Sultan 2502B|

 Alto saxophonist Eddie Wiggins was born in Edwin Charles Wiggin in Tacoma, Washington, on January 22, 1917; he always used "Wiggins" as his stage name.
 Eddie Wiggins first toured on the West Coast in a group called the Four Esquires, and eventually found himself in the big time, playing in the Stuff Smith Orchestra and Billie Holiday's band.
-He also worked in the Boyd Raeburn band, probably joining it in in 1943 while the Raeburn held down a 9-month residency at the Band Box.
-Returning to Chicago in 1944, Wiggins missed the Raeburn band's "progressive jazz" period, but was able to establish himself in Chicago's Loop (downtown) on Randolph Street, which was the local equivalent of New York's 52nd Street.
+He also worked in the Boyd Raeburn band, probably in 1943 while Raeburn held down a 9-month residency at the Band Box.
+Returning to Chicago in 1944, Wiggins missed Raeburn's "progressive jazz" period, but was able to establish himself in Chicago's Loop (downtown) on Randolph Street, the local equivalent of New York's 52nd Street.

 The five-piece group that the alto saxophonist led was one of the hottest bands on Randolph Street during the mid-1940s.
-The group played for years at the Brass Rail (52 West Randolph), which was located in the same building the large basement club, the Band Box (54-56 West Randolph).
+The group played for years at the Brass Rail (52 West Randolph), in the same building as the large basement club, the Band Box (54-56 West Randolph).
 Both were among the holdings of Milt Schwartz and Al Greenfield.
-Wiggins received a lot of mentions by Down Beat and Metronome reporters in the immediate postwar years, as he led a hot hard-playing combo that appealed to those writers' jazz sensibilities.
+Wiggins received a lot of mentions by Down Beat and Metronome reporters in the immediate postwar years, as he led a hot hard-playing combo that appealed to their jazz sensibilities.

 Wiggins built his combo up from a trio, with several personnel changes along the way.
 In May 1944, Phil Featheringill noted in his "Chicago Telescope" column in Metronome that "Eddie Wiggins trio at the Drum on Dearborn features fine drumming by Wally Hock and piano by Rudy Kerpays....
 Eddie and Rudy left the [Boyd] Raeburn band in N. Y. in order to form this trio..." (p.
 14).
 At the beginning of 1945 Wiggins was working with Hey Hey Humphries on drums (until Humphries was sidelined after injuring his hands on a glass door) and "young guitar wizard" Joe Rumoro (see Featheringill's column in Metronome, March 1945, p.
 10).
 In the summer of 1945 Wiggins was working the Zebra Lounge on 63rd Street ("Chicago Band Briefs," Down Beat, July 15, 1945, p.
 4).